davide-castro20/FEUP-FSI/LOGBOOK5.md

 Notice the change applied in line 12 which is the 32 bytes string used to perform the buffer overflow.

-After the script execution we finally got our flag!
+After the script execution, we finally got our flag!

 <figure align="center">
   <img src="/images/week5/challenge2_3.png" alt="my alt text"/>